Xherdan Shaqiri: Club career

-FC Basel
+Basel

-Shaqiri started his career at hometown club SV Augst, and at the age of eight he was scouted by FC Basel.
+Shaqiri started his career at hometown club SV Augst, and at the age of eight he was scouted by Basel.
 Whilst playing for Basel's youth team, he competed in the Under-15 Nike Cup 2007 and was named the best player of the tournament.
 Despite having several other clubs attempting to sign him, he decided to stay with Basel, where he played for their reserve team from 2007 to 2009 in the Swiss 1.
 Liga.
 Two years later, Shaqiri signed his first professional contract with Basel on 2 January 2009, with the new contract keeping him at St. Jakob-Park until December 2011.

 Shaqiri made his Basel club debut as a substitute on 12 July 2009 in Basel's 2009–10 season opening match against FC St. Gallen at the AFG Arena.
 Four months later he scored his first goal for Basel in a 4–1 win over Neuchâtel Xamax at home on 9 November 2009.
 At the end of the 2009–10 season Shaqiri won the national Double with Basel, and a year later won the league title again.

 In December 2011, Shaqiri provided two assists in a match against Manchester United, with Basel winning 2–1.
 At the end of the 2011–12 season, for the second time in his Basel stint, he won the Double, consisting of the League title, and the Swiss Cup.